mwouts/jupytext/docs/index.md

     conda install jupytext -c conda-forge

-Then, restart your Jupyter Lab server, and make sure Jupytext is activated in Jupyter:  `.py` and `.md` files have a Notebook icon, and you can open them as Notebooks with a right click in Jupyter Lab.
+Then, restart your Jupyter Lab server, and make sure Jupytext is activated in Jupyter: `.py` and `.md` files have a Notebook icon, and you can open them as Notebooks with a right-click in Jupyter Lab.

 ![](images/jupyterlab_right_click.png)

 ## Paired Notebooks

 Text notebooks with a `.py` or `.md` extension are well suited for version control.
 They can be edited or authored conveniently in an IDE.
-You can open and run them as notebooks in Jupyter Lab with a right click.
-However the notebook outputs are lost when the notebook is closed, as only the notebook inputs are saved in text notebooks.
+You can open and run them as notebooks in Jupyter Lab with a right-click.
+However, the notebook outputs are lost when the notebook is closed, as only the notebook inputs are saved in text notebooks.

 A convenient alternative to text notebooks are [paired notebooks](paired-notebooks.md).
-These are a set of two files, say `.ipynb` and `.py`, that contain the same notebook, but in different formats.
+These are a set of two files, say `.ipynb` and `.py`, that contain the same notebook but in different formats.

-You can edit the `.py` version of the paired notebook, and get the edits back in Jupyter by selecting _reload notebook from disk_.
-The outputs will be reloaded from the `.ipynb` file, if it exists.
+You can edit the `.py` version of the paired notebook and get the edits back in Jupyter by selecting _reload notebook from disk_.
+The outputs will be reloaded from the `.ipynb` file if it exists.
 The `.ipynb` version will be updated or recreated the next time you save the notebook in Jupyter.

 To pair a notebook in Jupyter Lab, use the command `Pair Notebook with percent Script` from the Command Palette: